Best Stock Trading Apps

 Warren Buffett also said that it was better for individual investors to passively invest through the “buy and hold” strategy instead of trying to conduct stock trades on their own.
 It also cuts down on your trading costs.

-A report came out in 2017 that many stock trading apps have security holes.
+It should be pointed out that many stock trading apps have security holes.
 Many vulnerabilities were found in smartphones that exposed accounts to hackers who could steal money, sell off stocks, and get into personal details of the user’s accounts.

 So, even when it comes to the best apps to trade stocks, you can still run into vulnerabilities.
 New investors need to keep this in mind when shopping for the best app.

-About 19 percent of the stock trading apps also exposed user passwords in clear text.
+A previous report found that about 19% of the stock trading apps exposed user passwords in clear text.
 Other apps did not even verify the SSL certificate (the little 🔒lock icon in your browser that tells you a website is safe and secure)..
 It’s best to check the app’s security beforehand by checking customer reviews, looking at any “data breach” news, and checking if they have two-factor authentication.